 - Failure to provide pre-adverse action notices to tenant applicants or employees

-If you believe your employer, potential employer, or landlord violated the FCRA, you may be entitled to money damages and attorneys’ fees.
-Contact attorney Micah Adkins 24/7 at 1-800-263-9091 at the law firm of Burke, Harvey & Frankowski for a free case review.
+If a potential employer or landlord, or a background reporting agency violated the FCRA, then you may be entitled to money damages and attorney’s fees.
+Contact us at our principal office at 615-370-9659 for a free case review.